This photography seems to beg the question: In what space and time is this taking place? Is this a Rembrandt? A Delacroix? Or is it a photograph?

 Time is thus suspended in a multi-layered story of an immaterial quality.
 The place is “Jemaa el-Fna,” declared Oral and Intangible Heritage of Humanity by UNESCO.

-In my visual anthropology practice, I draw from the in-between places where multiple realities emerge and overlay one another.
+In my practice, I draw from the in-between places where multiple realities emerge and overlay one another.

-This research project was showcased by the American Anthropological Association on the occasion of the 2012 Photo Contest, in the category Process, as an example of anthropology at its finest.
+This research project was showcased by the American Anthropological Association on the in 2012, in its Process category, as an example of anthropology at its finest.
 It also appeared on the cover of The Senses & Society, Volume 07, Issue 01, March 2012.